lucasmccabe/lucasmccabe.github.io/README.md

 ### To do:

+- [X] Add typed animated greeting
-- [ ] Add brief description and profile picture to home page
+- [X] Add brief description to home page
 - [ ] Fix sporadic resume bug on mobile
-- [ ] Add typed animated greeting